MicrosoftDocs/dynamics-365-project-operations/articles/material/material-usage-log.md

 As a project team works through tasks on a project, they consume or use materials.
 A material usage log provides a way to record this usage so that it can be approved by the project manager and eventually invoiced to the customer.

-You can record the usage of catalog or write-in materials and submit them to the approver.
+To record the usage of catalog or write-in materials and submit them to the approver, follow these steps:

-1. In the navigation pane, select **Material Usage** and then select **New**.
+1. In the navigation pane, select **Material Usage**, and then select **New**.
 2. On the **New Material Usage** page, enter the required material usage information, and then select **Save**.

 The following table provides information about the fields on the **Material Usage Log** page.